lud0-0/pythbot/README.md

 ## Downloading depencies
 #### Python 3.6
-You may need to use Python 3.6 to avoid errors with "asyncio" https://www.python.org/downloads/release/python-365/
+You may need to use Python 3.6 or older to avoid errors with "asyncio" https://www.python.org/downloads/release/python-365/
 #

 ### Run Pyth
-#### In Linux to run bot
+#### In Linux to run bot (Python 3.5)
 > $ python3.5 ./pythbot.py
 #### In Windows to run bot
 > C:\Users\Admin\AppData\Local\Programs\Python\Python36\python.exe C:\Users\Admin\Desktop\pythbot.py